Updated May 2022

 Section 1 MEMBERSHIP COMPOSITION AND ELIGIBILITY

-- STATION (Voting Membership): Open to any public radio station producing or with an interest in production of original journalism.
-Station members may name a single designee from among newsroom personnel to vote or run in PMJA elections.
+- OUTLET (Voting Membership): Open to any public media outlets producing or with an interest in production of original journalism.
+Outlet members may name a single designee from among newsroom personnel to vote or run in PMJA elections.

-- INDIVIDUAL (Non-Voting Membership): Open to any individual, including freelancers, consultants, and educators, producing or with an interest in the production of public radio journalism.
+- INDIVIDUAL (Non-Voting Membership): Open to any individual, including journalists, freelancers, consultants, and educators, producing or with an interest in the production of public media journalism.

-- CORPORATE (Non-Voting Membership): Open to any company or enterprise that is not a public radio station comprised of two or more people, including national content producers and distributors, producing or with an interest in the production of public radio journalism.
+- CORPORATE (Non-Voting Membership): Open to any company or enterprise that is not a public media outlet comprised of two or more people, including national content producers and distributors, producing or with an interest in the production of public media journalism.

-- STUDENT (Non-Voting Membership): Open to any enrolled student with an interest in the production of public radio journalism.
+- STUDENT (Non-Voting Membership): Open to any enrolled student with an interest in the production of public media journalism.

 Section 2 MEMBERSHIP APPLICATION